Updated: December 17, 2024

 Rental Income

 If you plan to rent out your property, there are specific taxes to consider.
-Rental income from housing is taxed at 25 percent, while other types of rental income are taxed at 28 percent.
+Net rental income from a housing rental agreement is taxed at 25 percent, while other types of rental income are taxed at 28 percent.

 Additionally, it’s important to note that the 25 percent tax rate applies to long-term rental income from 2023 (for the entire year of 2023), following the Mais Habitação package enacted in October 2023.